Gh0st02/my-cyber-experience/README.md

 These Beats allow us to collect the following information from each machine:
 - _Filebeat collects specific pieces of data about the file system such as agent.hostname, log.file.path, and process.pid to name a few._

+The below screenshot shows filebeat traffic on the Elk server.

 - _Metricbeat collects metrics on the monitored machine such as uptime and CPU.
 Several examples are system.network.out.packets and system.network.out.bytes._